 Here’s the code:

 It’s getting late here, so I’m not going to dive into it, but it just implements that core idea I mentioned above of keeping one thread dedicated to doing the system call and little else.
-Here’s the full namespace, requires and all.
+Here’s the .
 If you have questions or comments, jump over to the /r/clojure reddit thread.

 It seems like this issue of CPU-bound IO is going to become more important as we move towards faster SSDs, more cores, but static clock speeds.
 I wonder how standard libraries (like Clojure’s and Java’s) will adapt to keep up with the pace?